Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 This is the person that you chose to commit to for the rest of your life for richer or poorer, in sickness and in health.
 So many couples are getting divorced lately because they are letting their daily schedules, and their desire to fulfill their own needs, without regard for the other person, get in the way of their duty and commitment to their spouse.
 It can be very fulfilling to love another person and be loved in return.
 But you have to make an effort, as it's not just going to happen all on its own.

 Even if you took just one or two pieces of advice from this article, you'd be doing way more than many people do in their relationships today.
 Just as you enjoy (and daresay need to) feeling loved, accepted, and valued, so does your spouse.
-I think the best things I have ever read in regards to improving your relationship with a loved one, is to treat them with the love and respect you desire.
+I think the best thing I have ever read in regards to improving your relationship with a loved one, is to treat them with the love and respect you desire.
 The most you feel like something is wrong, and you don't feel loved, that is the perfect moment to be living and show your love to the other person.
 It's likely that they are in the same boat.

 Where most people would pull away and try to make the other person feel the same, creating a huge rift in your relationship, you can be different.
 Be kind, be loving, and try to be understanding.
 What is it that you would like most when feeling unloved and under-appreciated?
 That's what you should be doing for the other person.
 And I bet you get the huge bonus of getting that same love and understanding returned back to you.
-People that feel loved want to be loving back.
+People that feel loved want to be loved back.
 Choose to show your spouse how much you care by picking one of these great easy ways.
 You'll be thankful you did!

 © 2019 Victoria Van Ness